deadlyvipers/dojo_rules/introduction.md

 Hello World from @mcamis.
-No favorite course yet.
+My favorite path is Ruby.